ymunemasa/data-tutorials/tutorials/hdp/hdp-2.5/hcatalog-basic-pig-and-hive-commands-hdp2.5/tutorial.md

 title: Using HCatalog, Pig, and Hive Commands
 tutorial-id: 260
 platform: hdp-2.5.0
-components: [hcatalog, hive, pig, ambari]
+tags: [hcatalog, hive, pig, ambari]
 ---

 # How to use HCatalog, Pig & Hive Commands